jorgejimenezQ/MatchingGame/README.md

 ## Features I am working on

+Right now I have created an MVP that I will definitely be expanding on.
+I have a lot of ideas for the game and I am excited to implement them.
+Here is a list of features I am working on:

 - [ ] Add a timer to the game
 - [ ] Add a leaderboard
 - [ ] Allow the user to save game sessions